What Does Numbers 12:1-2, 10-15 Mean?

 A Prayer of Response

-Lord, I confess that sometimes I question the people You’ve placed in leadership, not because they’ve failed, but because I want control.
-Forgive me for the times I’ve hidden pride behind spiritual words.
-Thank You for Moses, and even more, for Jesus - Your perfect Leader who walks with us and leads us with love.
-Help me to trust Your choices, follow with humility, and honor those You’ve called to guide Your people.
+Lord, I confess that sometimes I question the people You’ve placed in leadership, not because they’ve failed You, but because I want control.
+Forgive me for the pride that hides behind good-sounding words.
+Thank You for Moses’ example - how he prayed for Miriam instead of gloating.
+Help me to honor those You’ve appointed, to protect unity, and to trust Your timing.
+Heal any division my attitude has caused, and make me a person of grace, not criticism.

 Related Scriptures & Concepts